top of page

 Channel 15 Becomes a Reality

-After the second of two broadcast towers were completed in July 1967, Channel 15 went on the air at nearly a million watts of power.
-Finally, viewers in the Danville area were able to see NBC shows in color!
-Also, viewers from Mattoon to Watseka, from Monticello to Crawfordsville were now able to see NBC programs in the clear.
-The first goal of the future growth of WICD was complete.....but it would take about ten years before the next facility improvement would move WICD from downtown to Champaign's west side.
+After the second of two broadcast towers was completed in July 1967, Channel 15 went on the air at nearly a million watts of power.
+Finally, viewers in the Danville area could see NBC shows in color!
+Also, viewers from Mattoon to Watseka, from Monticello to Crawfordsville, could now see NBC programs in the clear.
+The first goal of the future growth of WICD was complete.....but it would take about ten years before the next facility improvement would move WICD from the Inman Hotel downtown to Champaign's west side.
 Finally, WICD was a full-fledged TV station!

 NBC Shows from 1967-1980